SOFTS-Arabica coffee sets new 1-yr peak, raw sugar hits 9-mnth high,

-LONDON, Dec 6 (Reuters) - ICE arabica coffee hit a new one-year peak on Friday as funds continued to cover their short positions amid a dearth of selling from top producer Brazil, while raw sugar hit a fresh nine-month high.
+LONDON, Dec 6 (Reuters) - ICE arabica coffee steadied on Friday after setting a new one-year peak as funds continued to cover their short positions amid a dearth of selling from top producer Brazil, while raw sugar hit a fresh nine-month high.

-* A shortage of high-quality arabica coffee has boosted spot prices in Central America, Colombia and Brazil, catching speculators who bet on falling futures prices by surprise.
+* A shortage of high-quality arabica coffee has boosted spot prices in Central America, Colombia and Brazil, catching speculators who have largely bet on falling futures prices by surprise.

 * The quality coffee shortage has sparked a scramble for ICE-certified stocks, which have fallen from 2.5 million bags in March to 2.1 million.
 KC-TOT-TOT